-The existing Draft Plan has already been informed by a Stage 2 AA and a Natura Impact Report has been prepared.
+The Draft Plan was informed by a Stage 2 AA and a Natura Impact Report was prepared to accompany it on public display.
 Mitigation was integrated into the Draft Plan that allowed the Natura Impact Report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects1.
 The Draft Plan and AA Natura Impact Report were placed on public display and submissions were invited.
-Some of these submissions resulted in Material Alterations being proposed to the Plan.